vinistock/correspondent/README.md

 ### Model configuration

 Notifications can easily be setup using Correspondent.
 The following example goes through the basic usage.
+There are only two steps for the basic configuration:

+1. Invoke notifies and configure the subscriber (user in this case), the triggers (method purchase in this case) and desired options
+2. Define the to_notification method to configure information that needs to be used to create notifications

 ```ruby
 # Example model using Correspondent